Micro Wedding Photography in Ubud — Zoli & Reni

 It was a fine day for Zoli and Reni.
 At the same time, it’s a great pleasure for me to be part of their micro wedding photography team.
 They choose simplicity as their main wedding concept.
 But remember, simple doesn’t mean bad at all.
 Surely, simplicity is our philosophy as an Ubud wedding photographer.

 Sometimes we don’t need that fancy wedding decor when all the beauty have provided by nature.
 Furthermore, they rely on the intimacy between them with friends and family.
 Which they come together with a warm heart to celebrate Zoli and Reni’s micro wedding.

 This beautiful micro wedding was held in Omah Apik, Pejeng.
 A villa with a rustic style which I love so much.
-In addition, it has magnificent paddy field view.
+In addition, it has a magnificent paddy field view.
 You will see the green backdrop from side to side.
 It’s one of the beautiful destination weddings in Bali.

-And once you come here, you’ll thrilled by the peaceful nuance of the nature.
+And once you come here, you’ll be thrilled by the peaceful nuance of nature.
 There’s harmony between the sound of water, the birdsong, the breeze, and warm sunlight.

 Omah Apik located in the northeast of Ubud.
 Probably just about 10-15 minutes if you’re going from central to Ubud.
 The villa itself stands in between the local’s Balinese house.
 You’ll see the classic and cultural village life along the way to the villa.
 So heartwarming.

 - Balangan Cliff Wedding Sensation — Ivan & Tamara